Organic Mulch: A Complete Guide to The Best Natural Mulches

 If you use it, before applying, mix one pound of nitrogen per 5 bushels of sawdust to prevent nitrogen tie-up in the soil.

+With so many organic mulch options to choose from, it can be hard to know which one to pick!
 This cheat sheet will help you choose the perfect organic mulch for your garden in three easy steps.